 How much time does the program involve?

 A lot.
-Plan on devoting at least 150 hours to the following components:
+Plan on devoting at least 300 hours and probably much more to the following components:

 What does tuition cover?

-Tuition, due at the time of acceptance, covers the following items:
+Tuition, due a week after an applicant receives an offer of admission, covers the following items:

 - Administrative expenses